HAIR CARE PRODUCTS (NON-COLORING)

 7128

-Although the majority of chemicals in cosmetics pose minimal or absolutely no danger, dozens have been linked to considerable health conditions, such as cancer, and neurological harm.
-Chemicals in cosmetics get into your body through inhalation, ingestion, and the skin, and pose the same dangers as food chemicals, per this site.
+While many chemicals in cosmetic products present slight or no danger, some are linked with considerable health problems, including developmental delays and cancer.
+Chemicals in cosmetics invade your body through the skin, inhalation, ingestion and internal use, and lead to the same dangers as food chemicals, per this site.